SPHINX-HUB-ORG/SPHINX-V2/README.md

 <summary>Click to expand</summary>

 - [Asset.cpp](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/blob/main/src/Asset.cpp)

+1. Class $SPX - The Crypto Asset:
+- Represents a cryptocurrency asset with properties like id, name, and owner.
+- It has functions to get and set the id, name, and owner.
+- The buy function allows someone to buy this crypto asset by updating the ownership.

+2. Class AssetManager - Managing Assets:
+- Handles the management of SPX crypto assets, including issuance, transfers, and ownership changes.
+- It has functions like buySPX, issueSPX, setOwner, and transferSPX.

+3. Generating a Unique ID:
+- The generateUniqueId function creates a unique ID for assets using cryptographic key pairs (hybrid keys).
+- The generated ID is based on the asset's public key.

+4. Paying Transaction Fee:
+- The payTransactionFee function handles transaction fees for asset operations.
+- It is called after asset-related operations to deduct transaction fees from the payer's account.

+5. Finding an Asset:
+- The findAsset function searches for an asset with a given ID in the blockchain data.
+- It returns a pointer to the asset if found, otherwise, it returns nullptr.

+6. Halving Block Reward:
+- The halveBlockReward function is called when the halving threshold is reached (e.g., every 210,000 blocks).
+- It reduces the block reward or token issuance rate by halving it.

+7. Generating Transaction Data:
+- The generateTransactionData function creates transaction data for storing on the blockchain.
+- It creates a transaction with inputs and outputs and serializes it to JSON format.
+- The transaction is then signed with a private key to generate a signature for verification.

+8. Asset Management Parameters:
+The class contains parameters like totalSupply, maxSupply, halvingThreshold, and blockReward.
+These parameters define the total supply of assets, maximum supply (e.g., 50 million), halving threshold, and initial block reward.

 - [Block.cpp](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/blob/main/src/Block.cpp)

+The "Block.cpp" file represents a critical component of our blockchain system.
+This file contains the implementation of the "Block" data structure, which serves as a fundamental unit of the SPHINX-HUB blockchain.
+A block encapsulates a set of transactions and acts as a link in the chain, ensuring the integrity and chronological order of transactions.

+In "Block.cpp," you will find the code responsible for creating, validating, and updating blocks.
+It includes functionalities for calculating the block's hash, managing its transactions, and handling any changes to the block during the mining process.
+The proper functioning of this file ensures the robustness and security of the entire blockchain network.

 - [Blockmanager.cpp](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/blob/main/src/BlockManager.cpp)

+The Block Manager plays a pivotal role in the synchronization, validation, and storage of blocks.
+It handles incoming blocks from the network, ensures consensus rules are followed, and validates each block's transactions before incorporating them into the blockchain.
+Additionally, the Block Manager maintains the local copy of the blockchain, tracking the longest valid chain to maintain the network's consensus.

+Within "BlockManager.cpp," you will find functions that facilitate block retrieval, storage, and organization.
+It coordinates with other components, such as the consensus mechanism and network communication, to ensure a coherent and consistent blockchain state across all nodes.

 - [Chain.cpp](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/blob/main/src/Chain.cpp)

+The Chain module manages the chronological order of blocks, ensuring that transactions are recorded in the correct sequence.
+It provides functionalities for adding new blocks to the blockchain, validating their integrity, and handling chain reorganization in case of forks or conflicts.

+In "Chain.cpp," you will find code for block indexing, chain traversal, and consensus verification.
+The Chain module is responsible for maintaining the longest valid chain in the network, ensuring the blockchain's consistency across all nodes.
+It serves as the backbone of the decentralized ledger, where each block's hash is linked to the previous block, establishing an unbroken chain of transactions.

 - [Chainmanager.cpp](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/blob/main/src/ChainManager.cpp)

+The Chain Manager acts as the central hub for blockchain management, providing functionalities for chain synchronization, conflict resolution, and chain selection.
+It ensures that all nodes in the network have the most up-to-date and consistent view of the blockchain.
+When conflicts or forks occur, the Chain Manager applies consensus rules to determine the longest valid chain, resolving any discrepancies and maintaining the blockchain's single source of truth.

+In "ChainManager.cpp," you will find code for handling incoming blocks from the network, verifying their validity, and incorporating them into the local blockchain.
+It coordinates with other components, such as the Block Manager and Consensus Mechanism, to achieve network-wide consensus and ensure the blockchain's security and integrity.

+The proper functioning of "ChainManager.cpp" is crucial to the stability and trustworthiness of the SPHINX-HUB blockchain.
+It plays a pivotal role in maintaining a unified and consistent view of the blockchain across all nodes, supporting the network's decentralization and facilitating secure and transparent transactions.

 - [Checksum.cpp](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/blob/main/src/Checksum.cpp)

+Checksum function inspiration from bitcoin.

+1. Generating address:
+SPHINX addresses are derived from a public key through a series of cryptographic transformations.
+A checksum is added to the address to provide a way of verifying its validity.
+The address includes both the public key and the checksum.

+2. Address verification:
+- When a user wants to send funds to a SPHINX address, the recipient provides the address to the sender.
+- The sender uses the address to validate the checksum.
+- The checksum is recalculated from the address (excluding the existing checksum), and it should match the original checksum provided by the recipient.
+- If the checksums match, the sender can be confident that the address is valid and funds will be sent to the intended recipient.

+3. Error prevention:
+- If the address is mistyped or contains errors, the checksum verification will fail, preventing the sender from sending funds to an incorrect or non-existent address.
+- This helps reduce the risk of funds being lost due to human error.

 - [Client_http.cpp](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/blob/main/src/Client_http.cpp)

+1. Handling HTTP Requests:
+- The file contains functions and classes that handle incoming HTTP requests from clients or other nodes in the network.
+- These functions are responsible for processing the requests and generating appropriate responses.

+2. Verifying Requests:
+- The "Client_http.cpp" file might include mechanisms to verify the authenticity and integrity of incoming requests.
+- This could involve checking digital signatures, validating data formats, and ensuring that the requests comply with the protocol's specifications.

+3. Sending HTTP Responses:
+- After processing incoming requests, the "Client_http.cpp" file would generate appropriate HTTP responses to be sent back to the requesting clients or nodes.
+- Responses could include data, status codes, or error messages, depending on the nature of the request.

+4.Interacting with Other Modules:
+- "Client_http.cpp"interact with other modules within the blockchain system, such as the consensus mechanism, blockchain data storage, or transaction processing components.
+- This interaction ensures that incoming requests are handled appropriately and that the blockchain operates smoothly.

+5. Handling Errors and Exception Handling:
+- The file contains error handling and exception management mechanisms to deal with unexpected situations gracefully.
+Proper error handling is crucial to maintaining the stability and security of the blockchain system.

 - [Common.cpp](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/blob/main/src/Common.cpp)

+1. Utility Functions:
+- Contain utility functions that perform common operations frequently needed across the blockchain system.
+Examples of utility functions might include cryptographic operations, string manipulation, data conversions, and timestamp handling.
+Data Structures:

+- Define common data structures or data types that are used in different parts of the codebase.
+These data structures may include objects, data containers, or custom data types tailored to the specific needs of the blockchain.
+Configuration and Constants:

+- The file could handle configurations and constants that are used throughout the blockchain system.
+This might include network parameters, consensus rules, default settings, and other constant values.
+Error Handling and Logging:

+- Contain error handling mechanisms and logging functionalities to help debug and troubleshoot issues within the blockchain.

+2. Cross-Platform Compatibility:
+- If the blockchain project aims for cross-platform compatibility, "Common.cpp" might include code that ensures the system behaves consistently across different platforms and environments.

+3. Modularity and Code Reusability:
+- The file contributes to the overall modularity and code reusability of the blockchain project by centralizing commonly used functions and data structures.

 - [Hash.hpp](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/blob/main/src/Hash.hpp)

+1. Function Declarations:
+- Declaration functions that implement the hash function utilizing SWIFFTX with a 256-bit digest size.
+- Function declarations would specify the input parameters and return type of the hash function.

+2. SWIFFTX Algorithm:
+- SWIFFTX is a cryptographic hash function designed to offer security and performance.

+3. Data Structures and Constants:
+- The file could define any necessary data structures or constants used in the hash function's implementation.
+This might include buffers, state variables, or predefined constants used in the SWIFFTX algorithm.

 - [Hybrid_key.cpp](https://github.com/SPHINX-HUB-ORG/SPHINX-HUB/blob/main/src/Hybrid_Key.cpp)